FinnArundel/codewordsRMIT/week_07/README.md

 ```
 <img src="code2_slide.png">

 Here's a more refined pseudo code.
 I've come up with another idea to add a slider which compresses or expands the words outwards, this connects with the texts main theme of the compression of time and space.
+This concept is more interactive, with the camera being controlled through the mouse.